millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

    \right]

 The basis of PageRank Centrality is that the importance of every node, :math:`x_i`\, is determined by the nodes pointing towards it.
+Basically, To measure a node's importance, sum the importance of each node pointing to it, divided by the number of nodes they point to.
 Consider node :math:`1`.
 Only node :math:`0` is pointing towards it, and this node only points towards to one node.
 So :math:`x_1 = x_0`, or the importance of node :math:`1` is equal to the importance of node :math:`0`.
 Now look at node :math:`7`.
 Only node :math:`6` is pointing there, but node :math:`6` is pointing to 2 different nodes.